jthack/hydeout/_posts/2024-02-05-secure-ai-agents.md

 The libraries and frameworks for AI systems are pretty immature right now.
 Most applications are simple chatbots or forms of retrieval.
 But as we increase the complexity of the use-cases, the current architecture won't be sufficent.
 Anyone who has spent a few minutes thinking about AI has considered how useful it would be to have a cheap personal assistant that could tackle complex tasks or how much money it would save businesses if they were able to replace significant headcount with AI agents.

 ## Example Tasks
-For a pesonal use case, we can imagine the task of ordering some food for pickup from a restaurant.
+For a personal use case, we can imagine the task of ordering some food for pickup from a restaurant.
 A workplace example might be: Go into the AWS console, spin up a virtual machine, and install a specific opensource project in it.
 These are real tasks that someone would want to give to a real assistant.

 For nearly every system that an agent would need to interact with to accomplish a task, there has to be an API or credentialed UI access (the capability to browse to the application with those credentials similar to how a human would).
 The infrastructure to do most of that doesn't exist right now.
 Let's showcase that through the examples above.